 - The Sugars: While some recipes call for granulated sugar, I’ve always used light brown sugar.
 I also use corn syrup which keeps the sugar from crystalizing as it melts.

-- The Pecans: I like to use pecan pieces as opposed to pecan halves.
+- The Pecans: I like to use pecan pieces instead of pecan halves.
 That way, each yummy bite of the pralines contains pecans.
 I also like to toast my pecans first to enhance their flavor.

-- The Flavorings: Vanilla extract and salt add a subtle enhancement to the flavor.
+- The Flavorings: Vanilla extract and salt subtly enhance the flavor.

 - The Richness and Consistency: Last but not least are heavy cream and unsalted butter.
 Both add to the richness and consistency of the pralines.

-- To make the Pralines, I started by adding the brown sugar, heavy cream, corn syrup and salt to a heavy 3-quart saucepan that was fitted with a digital candy thermometer.
+- To make the Pralines, I added the brown sugar, heavy cream, corn syrup, and salt to a heavy 3-quart saucepan fitted with a digital candy thermometer.

 - I stirred the ingredients constantly over medium heat with a wooden spoon until the mixture started to boil.
 This took about 15 minutes.

-- Once the mixture started to boil, I continued stirring it occasionally until the candy thermometer registered 236°F which is the soft ball stage.
+- Once the mixture started to boil, I continued stirring it occasionally until the candy thermometer registered 236ยฐF, the soft ball stage.
 This took another 7 to 8 minutes.

 When I made Pralines as a kid, I had never heard of a candy thermometer.
 Rather, I always cooked the mixture until a small amount dropped in cold water formed a soft ball.

-I still use this soft ball technique today double check the accuracy of the candy thermometer!
+I still use this soft ball technique today to double-check the candy thermometer’s accuracy!

 - At this point, I removed the pan from the heat and added the butter.
 It’s important not to stir the mixture once it is removed from the heat.